Powerlifting: Deadlift

-In the deadlift the athlete grasps the loaded bar which is resting on the platform floor.
+In the deadlift, the lifter may choose a conventional stance or sumo stance.
+The lifter grasps the loaded bar which is resting on the platform floor.
 The lifter pulls the weights off the floor and assumes an erect position.
-The knees must be locked and the shoulders back, with the weight held in the lifter's grip.
-At the referee's command the bar will be returned to the floor under the control of the lifter.
+The knees must be locked and the shoulders must be back, with the weight held by the lifter's hands.
+At the referee's command, the bar will be returned to the floor under the control of the lifter.

 The bar must be laid horizontally in front of the lifter's feet, gripped with an optional grip in both hands, and lifted until the lifter is standing erect.
-The bar may stop but there must be no downward motion of the bar.

-The lifter shall face the front of the platform.

-On completion of the lift, the knees shall be locked in a straight position and the lifter shall be standing erect.

-The head referee's signal shall consist of a downward movement of the arm and the audible command "Down".
-The signal will not be given until the bar is held motionless and the lifter is in an apparent finished position.

 Any raising of the bar or any deliberate attempt to do so will count as an attempt.